Just the stats, please

 - The total number of investors increased 158%, from 28,180 in 2016 to 44,433 in 2017.

 The industry is taking off

 The trend is clear: Reg CF is gaining momentum, kind of like rolling a snowball downhill.
-It’s expected to reach $1 billion by the early 2020s, should growth continue along the same explosive rate.
+It’s been steadily gaining momentum and has already pumped nearly $1 billion into local economies since its inception.
 Between 2016 and 2017, the industry grew by 267%.

 Before the JOBS Act was passed, opponents were worried that online investing through regulation crowdfunding would encourage illogical investor behavior, which has proven to be false.
 Investors and entrepreneurs are generally acting rationally and ethically.

 As we’ve seen, equity crowdfunding benefits local communities, especially inner cities and minority entrepreneurs.
 These startups would not generally qualify for bank loans, but the ability to raise capital online allows them to expand their operations and create new jobs, especially in their community.